-An ongoing virtual forum exploring strategies to manage public assets and resources in service of a more just society, in the United States and across the world
+An ongoing virtual forum exploring strategies to manage public assets and resources in service of society, in the United States and across the world

 In This Series

-JFI’s Social Wealth Seminar is a diverse, interdisciplinary space to foster collaboration at the point where public finance meets progressive social policy.
+JFI’s Social Wealth Seminar is a diverse, interdisciplinary space to foster collaboration at the point where public finance meets social protection.
 We learn from scholars, policy officials, and advocates whose work speaks to questions including:

 - Municipal finance, public wealth, and racial inequality